kdeldycke/vat-rates/README.md

 -- [Will Bond](https://twitter.com/wbond/status/560532109304291331)

-VAT application rules
+VAT Application Rules
 ---------------------

-The locality rule only concerns your european B2C customers.
+All B2C customers matching the locality in that file are subject to the corresponding tax.

-Your european B2B customers are exempted of VAT, as long as they provide a registered VAT number.
+Your B2B customers are exempted of VAT, as long as they provide a registered VAT number.
 You can check their validity on the [VAT Information Exchange System (VIES)](https://ec.europa.eu/taxation_customs/vies/).
 I recommend using a third-party library to automate the process, like